MicrosoftDocs/PowerShell-Docs/dsc/secureMOF.md

 ## Certificate creation

+There are two approaches you can take to create and use the required Encryption Certificate (public-private key pair).

 1. Create it on the **Target Node** and export just the public key to the **Authoring Node**
 2. Create it on the **Authoring Node** and export the entire key pair to the **Target Node**